-14. The protection of this letter extends only to real estate in [State], and any court or arbitrator shall apply the law of the jurisdiction where the Land is located to interpret and enforce the terms of this letter.
-In neither case shall the court or arbitrator apply its conflicts of law principles to determine the applicable law.
-Any litigation or other proceeding under this letter must be filed only in a state or federal court within the United States of America or its territories having appropriate jurisdiction.
+14. The protection of this letter extends only to real estate in [State], and any court or arbitrator must apply the law of that state to interpret and enforce the terms of this letter.
+The court or arbitrator must not apply conflicts of law principles to determine the applicable law.
+Any litigation or other proceeding under this letter must be filed only in a state or federal court within the United States of America or its territories having jurisdiction.

-15. There shall be no right for any claim under this letter to be arbitrated or litigated on a class action basis.
+15. There is no right for any claim under this letter to be arbitrated or litigated on a class action basis.

 [16.
 Either the Company or You may demand that any claim arising under this letter be submitted to arbitration pursuant to the Title Insurance Arbitration Rules of the American Land Title Association, unless You have a Policy for the Real Estate Transaction with an Amount of Insurance greater than $2,000,000.
 If You have a Policy for the Real Estate Transaction with an Amount of Insurance greater than $2,000,000, a claim arising under this letter may be submitted to arbitration only when agreed to by both the Company and You.
 [If the Real Estate Transaction solely involves a one-to-four family residence and You are the purchaser or borrower, the Company will pay the costs of arbitration.]]